SneakyBastardSword/SantaBot/README.md

 3. Replace variables in CONFIG.py
   3a.
 Replace `discord_token` and `client_id` in CONFIG.py with your bot token - these two are REQUIRED for all functionality and for the bot to even start
   3b.
 Replace other variables as you want
-      - `role_channel` is necessary for using reaction roles
+      - `role_channel` is REQUIRED for using reaction roles - but will throw an error if unassigned
-      - `bot_folder` this is where the .cfg file for the Secret Santa participants and the debug log are stored
+      - `bot_folder` this is where the .cfg for the Secret Santa participants, the debug log, and the SQLite database files are stored
       - `prefix` change it to whatever you want otherwise commands default to YOUR_PREFIX_HEREjoin, YOUR_PREFIX_HEREunpin_all, etc.
-      - `cfg_path` and `dbg_path` don't need to do anything here
+      - `cfg_name`, `dbg_name`, `sqlite_name` don't *need* to do anything here unless you want to
 4. Run `python3 santa-bot.py`

 #### Secret Santa Commands: